-- 18. Click Remove All in the Document Inspector and then close the dialog box. - Choose File→Info and notice that the names were removed from the Related People area in the Properties panel. - 20.
-Click Back 🕑 to return to the document. - 21.
-Save and close the file.
+- Choose File→Info and notice that the names were removed from the Related People area in the Properties panel.

+- 19. Click Back to return to the document.

+- 20. Save and close the file.

 REINFORCE YOUR SKILLS: W10-R2

 Help in a Backyard Bee-Counting Project